Rent prices in cities near Tyler

 Tyler, TX Education Statistics

-The level of education of the population of Tyler, TX is as follows: 6% have no high school education, 29% completed some high school, 30% partially completed college, 10% have an Associate Degree, 17% have a Bachelor Degree, and 8% have a Graduate Degree.
+5% of the Tyler, TX population have no high school education, according to data from the U.S. Census Bureau.
+29% of the city’s residents went to high school, 30% completed some college, 10% of the population earned an Associate Degree, 18% earned a Bachelor Degree, and 8% earned a Graduate Degree.